Arithmetic D-modules on locally noetherian formal schemes: Differentials and Smoothness

 \subsection{Differential invariants.}

 As usual we start with the affine case, and then globalize.
+For the whole of this section we fix a topological ring $R$ and a topological $R$-algebra $A$, preadic with ideal of definition $J\subset A$.

 We begin with a review of the topological aspects of the module of relative 1-forms.
-Let $R$ be a topological ring and $A$ a topological $R$-algebra, preadic with ideal of definition $J\subset A$.
 We denote by $I$ the diagonal ideal $I=\Ker(A\tens_RA\to A)$, so that the ring of principal parts of order $r$ and the module of relative 1-forms are

 We denote by $d_0$, $d_1:A\to P^n_{A/R}$ the morphisms $d_0(b)=b\tens1$, resp. $d_1(b)=1\tens b$.